Eraserhead: Theatrical release and box office

+Film poster featuring a grainy close-up shot of Jack Nance's character.

 Eraserhead premiered at the Filmex film festival in Los Angeles at a midnight screening on March 19, 1977.
 The original screening was preceded by the 1971 Belgian short film Scarabus by Gérald Frydman.
 On its opening night, 25 people attended; 24 viewed it the next evening.
 But Ben Barenholtz, head of distributor Libra Films, persuaded local theater Cinema Village to run the film as a midnight feature, where it continued for a year.
 After that, it ran for 99 weeks at New York's Waverly Cinema and had a year-long midnight run at San Francisco's Roxie Theater from 1978 to 1979 and a three-year tenure at Los Angeles's Nuart Theatre from 1978 to 1981.
 During a run of screenings in New York and Los Angeles, Eraserhead was paired with the 1979 animated short film Asparagus, created by Suzan Pitt, for nearly two years.

 Eraserhead was a commercial success, grossing $7 million in the United States and $14,590 in other territories.
-'It also screened as part of the 1978 BFI London Film Festival and the 1986 Telluride Film Festival.
+It also screened as part of the 1978 BFI London Film Festival and the 1986 Telluride Film Festival.